soundpress/RulesOfNYC/docs/c08/index.rst

 Recyclables.
 The term "recyclables" means those materials defined in subdivision i of section 16-303 of the Code.

 Registrant.
-The term "registrant" means a business required to be registered with the Commission or issued a registration from the Commission.
+The term "registrant" means a business, labor union, or labor organization required to be registered with the Commission or issued a registration from the Commission.
 "Class 1 Registrant" means a business required to register pursuant to subdivision b of section 16-505 of the Code in order to remove, collect or dispose of trade waste that is generated in the course of operation of such business.
 "Class 2 Registrant" means a trade waste broker required to register with the Commission and an exempt business issued a registration by the Commission pursuant to such subdivision.
+“Class 3 Registrant” means a labor union or labor organization required to register pursuant to subdivision c of section 16-505 of the Code.

 Special trade waste district.
 The term "special trade waste district" means a district established by the Commission pursuant to section 16-523 of the Code.